oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

   ![Edit data load properties for countries](images/loadlocal-countries.png)

-6. In the bar on the left, there are links for Settings, File, Table, and an Error Log.
+6. In the bar on the left, there are links for Settings, Preview, Table, SQL and Errors.
 This screenshot shows the **Settings** page.
 Observe that this shows the structural information and intelligent default values that data wizard has created from simply looking at the file.

   ![Data load settings for countries](images/countries-settings.png)

 7. How does it do this?
 Most csv files contain structural information about the data within the file in the first row.
 Notice that there is a tick box selected, **Column header row**.

 8. This has allowed the data loading wizard to discover that your data file contains two columns of data: **COUNTRY** and **CONTINENT**.
 The default table name has based derived from the filename.
-Click the drop-down menu under **Option**
+Click the drop-down menu under **Option**.

   ![Table options](images/load-options.png)